ericman314/UnitMath/README.md

   }
   ```

-- `prefixes`: Specifies which group of prefixes will be allowed when parsing the unit.
-The default is `'NONE'`.
+- `prefixes` -- *Default:* `'NONE'`.
+Specifies which group of prefixes will be allowed when parsing the unit.

   ```js
   units: {